ADGEfficiency/dsr-rl/PITCHME.md

 2017 - Distributional Q-Learning

+2018 - Rainbow

-We will cover these improvements and more powerful algorithms tomorrow
+We will cover these improvements tomorrow

 ---
 ## Lunch